Raid on Batavia (1806): Battle

-Determined to prevent the Dutch from refloating the grounded ships, Admiral Pellew ordered landing parties to assemble in the boats of his squadron alongside Terpsichore.
+Determined to prevent the Dutch from refloating the grounded ships, Pellew ordered landing parties to assemble in the boats of his squadron alongside Terpsichore.
 From there, under distant covering fire from the British frigates, Fleetwood Pellew led the boats against Phoenix, coming under fire from the grounded vessels and gun batteries ashore.
 Passing through the bombardment from the shoreline, Pellew's men boarded Phoenix to find that the Dutch crew had just abandoned the vessel, scuttling the frigate as they departed.
 Although now useless as a ship, Phoenix's guns were turned on the other beached vessels to cover the British boats as they spread out to board and burn them.
 This operation was followed by the destruction of 20 grounded merchant ships in the harbour, although two others were successfully refloated and captured.
 In a final act before withdrawing to the squadron offshore, Captain Pellew set fire to the wreck of Phoenix, burning the ship to the waterline.
 The entire operation was conducted under heavy fire from the shore, but British casualties were only one Royal Marine killed and three men wounded.

-Without sufficient troops to attempt a landing at Batavia itself, Admiral Pellew withdrew from the harbour.
+Without sufficient troops to attempt a landing at Batavia itself, Pellew withdrew from the harbour.
 Preparing his prizes for the return to Madras, he ordered all prisoners taken from the captured and burnt ships returned to shore under condition of parole.
-The captured William was found to be in such a poor state of repair that it was not worth keeping the corvette and Admiral Pellew ordered the ship burnt.
+The captured William was found to be in such a poor state of repair that it was not worth keeping the corvette and Pellew ordered the ship burnt.
 Pellew noted in his official report that Lieutenant Owen, who as senior lieutenant would otherwise have been placed in command, should be recompensed with another command as reward for his services in the engagement.
 With his preparations complete, Pellew then ordered his squadron to disperse, Culloden sailing to Malacca.

 Aftermath

 The British raid on Batavia had destroyed 28 vessels.
-In addition to Phoenix, William and the merchant ships, Pellew's squadron had burnt the 18-gun brigs Aventurier and Patriot, the 14-gun Zee-Ploeg, the 10-gun Arnistein, the 8-gun Johanna Suzanna and the 6-gun Snelheid.
+In addition to Phoenix, William and the merchant ships, Pellew's squadron had burnt the 18-gun brigs Avonturier and Patriot, the 14-gun Zee-Ploeg, the 10-gun Arnistein, the 8-gun Johanna Suzanna and the 6-gun Snelheid.
 Just three ships were captured: two merchant vessels and Maria Wilhelmina.
 The elimination of the smaller vessels of the Dutch squadron was an important victory for Pellew, leaving only the larger ships of the line at large.
 These ships were old and in poor condition, limiting the threat they posed to British trade routes.
 Nevertheless, Pellew returned to the Java Sea in 1807 in search of the warships, destroying them at the Raid on Griessie in November, a year after the success at Batavia.
 A lack of resources in the region and the threat posed by the French Indian Ocean island bases delayed larger scale British operations against the East Indies until 1810, when a series of invasions rapidly eliminated the remaining Dutch presence in the Pacific.